 You don’t need to keep coming back to relist the item, though you should check periodically to see if others have begun selling similar items at much lower prices.
 If this happens, you can either lower your price or deactivate your listing so you can list it instead on eBay.

 Keep in mind that Amazon places restrictions on many items you might want to sell.
-If you’re just the average Joe or Jo trying to sell your stuff, you’ll find a number of categories closed to you on Amazon.
+If you’re just the average casual seller trying to unload your stuff, you’ll find a number of categories closed to you on Amazon.
 In addition, Amazon won’t let you list toys for sale near Christmas time.

-Amazon reserves certain categories as well as Christmas toy selling for those who pay extra to become Amazon Professional Sellers or who ship their items to Amazon to let them fulfill (at a steep additional cost).
+Amazon reserves Christmas toy selling as well as some other categories for those who pay extra to become Amazon Professional Sellers or who ship their items to Amazon to let them fulfill (at a steep additional cost).

 What to Sell on Craigslist

 If your city has an active Craigslist presence, it’s a fantastic option for selling items that are too large to ship.
 Not everything will sell on Craigslist, but some items will sell eventually if you repost them a few times.

 Fortunately, you can keep reposting items on Craigslist for free if you’re confident that you just need to find the right buyer.
 I sold an accessory from an old Honda CR-V on Craigslist last year.
 It would only fit Honda CR-Vs from certain model years, so I knew it would take awhile to find a buyer.